ExpressHermes/Django-Register-Login/README.md

  * Go to the port shown in your terminal to see your app

+ #### Super User
- #### Create a super user in admin using below command to check registered user
+ To check the registered users, create super user using given command and login to admin page.
  ```
  python manage.py createsuperuser
  ```